 Board of Directors Joyce Bailey, Tammy Heffernan, Lowell Klock, Ann Pace, and Marc Pramuk

-Wallingford Perspectives – Published quarterly by the Wallingford Historical Society, Inc.
+Wallingford Perspectives – Published quarterly by the Wallingford Historical Society, Inc. in the past

-Winter 2017 Newsletter Click Here to Read
+Autumn 2017 Newsletter Click Here to Read

 South Wallingford Industry and Economy During the 1800s Click Here to Read